-Nutritional cleanse practices are simple.
+Nutritional reset practices are simple.
 Essentially you are eating plant-based foods for a period of 3-30 days.
-The key to successful winter cleansing is to incorporate warming foods and lifestyle practices.
+The key to a successful fall reset is to incorporate warming foods and lifestyle practices.

 1. Soup’s On!

-While salads, juices and smoothies are the foundation to spring cleansing , they may be too cool to be the main focus during a winter cleanse.
+While salads, juices and smoothies are the foundation to spring cleansing , they may be too cool to be the main focus during a fall reset.
 Balancing these cooling foods with bone broth or vegetable broth based soups, steamed or cooked veggies is a great way to keep the body warm.

-These seasonal comfort foods are jam packed with fiber and micro nutrients that support our natural detoxification processes.
+These seasonal comfort foods are jam packed with fiber and micro nutrients that support our natural bodily processes including energy production and detoxification.
 Be sure to incorporate dark greens everyday as well as winter wellness root veggies like beets, squash, sweet potato, carrots and parsnip.

 Enjoy a cup or two or three of warming herbal tea each day.
 Ginger, chai spice, green tea or detox blends are some great choices.
 Or for a cozy treat, try a non-dairy turmeric golden latte!

 Adding organic, pure cooking oils such as avocado, sesame or almond to vegetables is a fantastic winter practice.
 Nourishing to our brain, nervous system and skin, these oils also help keep us warm.
 An ancient Ayurvedic practice called Abhyanga involves massaging high quality oils (you can use your cooking oils) into the skin for improved circulation, reduced joint pain and healthier, subtle skin.